Vection-Framework/Vection/src/Component/Validator/README.md

 ### Installation / Composer

 Vection Framework Components are works only via composer.
-So first ensure your composer is configured and read to use.
+So first ensure your composer is configured and ready to use.
 ~~~
     "require": {
         "vection-framework/vection": "dev-master"